eekcoopuw/jobmon/docsource/quickstart.rst

 Jobmon’s vision is to make it as easy as possible for everyone to run any kind of code on any compute platform, reliably, and efficiently.
+Jobmon should allow people to sleep easily on the weekend because they do not have to manually monitor their applications.

 .. include:: quickstart-ihme.rst